trulycaffeinated/RIT2025-26/0 CPET561/Exam 2 Review.md

 Speed up analysis
 Custom Instructions vs Custom components
 - Where do they exist?
+	- **Component sits on Avalon Interface vs Instruction sits in the execute stage inside the NIOS**
 - How many can you have?
+	- Support up to 256 custom instructions
 - Different types and support?
 - Custom Instruction is your own special AND gate or bit swap etc. - two different locations in the NIOS (KNEE-O-s) system.
-- **Component sits on Avalon Interface vs Instruction sits in the execute stage inside the NIOS**
+Audio basics
+- Nyquist
+- Aliasing
+- Sampling - how often you're taking samples
+- Resolution - how many bits are used to represent data values Pipelining
+- Large combinational area - break up large number of if statements into smaller pieces to pass timing
+- Stag